slsa-framework/slsa/docs/spec/draft/attested-build-env-levels.md

 A typical build environment will go through the following lifecycle:

-1.  *Build image creation*: A build image producer creates different build images through dedicated build process.
+1.  *Build image creation*: A build image producer creates different build images through a dedicated build process.
 For the SLSA Environment track, the build image producer outputs provenance describing this process.
 2.  *Build environment instantiation*: The hosted build platform calls into the *host interface* to create a new instance of a build environment